Let's Talk About Love: Canada

-In Canada, after only 3 weeks, it was certified Diamond, selling one million copies in that span.
+In Canada, after only 3 weeks, it was certified diamond, selling one million copies in that span.
 It also debuted at number one with 230,212 copies sold, setting a record for the largest opening sales week in Canadian history, until being surpassed by the 306,000 copies sold by Adele's 25 (2015).
 Let's Talk About Love has sold 1.7 million copies in Canada.
 It topped the Canadian and Quebec charts for two weeks.

 UK, France and Germany

 In the United Kingdom, Let's Talk About Love entered the chart at number one and spent five non-consecutive weeks at the top.
-In October 1998, it was certified six-times Platinum by the BPI, and eventually the album has sold two million copies there.
-In France, Let's Talk About Love spent seven weeks at number one and was certified Diamond in April 1998, selling 1,610,000 units.
+In October 1998, it was certified six-times platinum by the BPI, and eventually the album had sold two million copies there.
+In France, Let's Talk About Love spent seven weeks at number one and was certified diamond in April 1998, selling 1,610,000 units.
 Let's Talk About Love became Dion's first chart-topping album in Germany, where it spent five weeks at number one.
-In 1999, it was certified three-times Platinum by the BVMI for sales of 1.5 million copies.
+In 1999, it was certified three-times platinum by the BVMI for sales of 1.5 million copies.

 Other markets

 The album has also sold over one million units in Japan and was certified Million by the RIAJ.
 In Australia, it debuted at number one and spent five non-consecutive weeks at the top.
-It was certified seven-times Platinum by the ARIA.
-Let's Talk About Love topped the charts around the world and was certified Diamond, Multi-Platinum, Platinum and Gold in many countries.
+It was certified seven-times platinum by the ARIA.
+Let's Talk About Love topped the charts around the world and was certified diamond, multi-platinum, platinum and gold in many countries.
 It has sold over ten million copies in Europe (ten-times IFPI Platinum Europe Award) and over two million units in Latin America.